Finite-State Controllers for (Hidden-Model) POMDPs using Deep Reinforcement Learning: Problem formulation

 Then, the \emph{value} $J^{\fsc} = V^{\fsc}(\tuple{s_0,n_0})$ of the FSC $\fsc$ is determined~ from the value function on the initial state of the MC $\pomdp^{\fsc}$.

-\paragraph{Neural policies.} Recurrent neural networks~(RNN), similarly as FSCs, represent state machines.
+\paragraph{Neural policies.} Recurrent neural networks~(RNN), similarly to FSCs, represent state machines.
 Nowadays, RNNs are a standard architecture implemented by gated recurrent units (GRU)~\cite{DBLP:journals/corr/ChoMBB14}, or long-short term memory (LSTM)~\cite{lstm_1997} layers that give DRL the capability of memory~\cite{hausknecht2015deep,DBLP:conf/icml/NiES22} and have been used to find FSCs for planning in (robust) POMDPs~\cite{DBLP:journals/jair/Carr0T21,pip-rnn}.
 In contrast to FSCs, RNNs have an infinite space of memory, represented by the \emph{hidden state} $\hiddenstate \in \mathbb{R}^d$, with size $d\in\mathbb{N}$ .
 RNN policies typically consist of a parameterized (deterministic) memory update $\memfun_{\theta} \colon \mathbb{R}^d \times \obsset \to \mathbb{R}^d$ and a parameterized (stochastic) action function $\actfun_{\theta} \colon \mathbb{R}^d \to \distr(A)$.
 Parameters $\theta$ are optimized by back-propagating the gradients of DRL losses through time~\cite{DBLP:journals/pieee/Werbos90,wierstra2007solving}.
-Just like an FSC, an RNN-based policy is of type $\rnn \colon Z^* \to \distr(A)$ and induces a value $J^{\rnn}$ representing the expected reward.
+Just like an FSC, an RNN-based policy maps trajectories to actions and induces a value $J^{\rnn}$ representing the expected reward.
 It is, in general, intractable to compute it in closed form; thus, the value $J^{\rnn}$ is typically approximated empirically by simulating the policy $\rnn$ in the POMDP $\pomdp$.